Capitalisk/capitalisk-website/docs/guide-join-custom-blockchain.md

 }
 ```

-Again, substitute `foo` with the appropriate custom chain symbol in `filename`.
+Remember to substitute `foo` with the appropriate custom chain symbol in `filename`.

 ## 5. Start your node